hairforcetwo7/auto-shc/README.md

 -It will also include the option to find centres for help and Discord servers through which they can seek professional help.

 -- hairforcetwo7 1/30/2025
-Written in C++, compiled in Xcode.
+-- Special thanks to Blazingspear for prompts and responses Written in C++, compiled in Xcode.